noiseprotocol/noise_spec/noise.md

-A Noise protocol or branch name should consist of six underscore-separated fields that identify the DH functions, the cipherset, the handshake pattern, handling of application messages, and a unique name for the application protocol.
+A Noise protocol or branch name should consist of six underscore-separated fields that identify the DH functions, the cipherset, the handshake pattern, handling of transport messages, and a unique name for the transport protocol.
 Examples:

  `"Noise_Curve25519_AESGCM_OneWayX_OneWayStream_SpecExample1"`